KKubesh/multipotentialife/README.md

 - Setup README.md Change Log
 - Started to scope the next 30 days.

+#### Wednesday, Nov 6th, 2019
+Spent additional time to make up for missed work yesterday.
+- Moved the data up further to be pass down to each component.
+- Setup each function for the buttons.
+- Added in types file for Questions object.
+- Setup required hooks and operations to adjust the rating index of the question in the hardcoded array.

 ## Available Scripts

 In the project directory, you can run: